willduff/mixedreality-enthusiast-guide/docs/tracking-system.md

 ---
-title: Tracking system
+title: How inside-out tracking works
 description: Information about the camera-based, inside-out tracking system used in Windows Mixed Reality headsets. ms.topic: article
 keywords: Windows Mixed Reality, Mixed Reality, Virtual Reality, VR, MR, inside-out, inside out, tracking, camera
 ---

-# Tracking system
+# Inside-out tracking

-## How does tracking work?
+## How does inside-out tracking work?

 (101 level answer): the tracking system uses two visible light low resolution cameras to observe features in your environment, and fuses this information with IMU data to determine a precise position of the device in your environment.